mrrfv/MSI-GV62-7rd-Hackintosh-OpenCore/README.md

 - VT-d
 - Secure Boot

+These options are the bare minimum in order to get macOS to boot.
 See [here](https://dortania.github.io/OpenCore-Install-Guide/config.plist/kaby-lake.html#intel-bios-settings) for the full list.

 ### Create a bootable USB